LukeMurphy/RPI/cntrlscripts/remotemngr/readme.md

 This directory should be copied to a folder outside this repo and configured there!

 Note the main.sh file should generally live under the RPI/cntrlscripts/remotemngr/main.sh because it may change

+# MUST DO THIS TO LINUX MACHINE FOR SHUTDOWN TO WORK
+# sudo visudo
+# user_name ALL=(ALL) NOPASSWD: /sbin/poweroff, /sbin/reboot, /sbin/shutdown